romvsss/to-do-list-react/README.md

 ## Description

-This is a simple web application that allows you to add new tasks, mark them as done, or remove them.
-You can also mark all tasks as done and hide completed ones.
+This is a To-Do List application built with React.
+It allows you to add new tasks, mark them as done, remove them, and hide completed tasks.

+The application features:
+* **Routing** with separate pages for the task list, task details, and an author page (using `react-router-dom`).
+* **Task filtering** based on URL search parameters.
+* **Asynchronous fetching** of example tasks (using `redux-saga`).
+* **Persistent state** with all tasks saved in the browser's Local Storage.

 ## Available Scripts